tenox7/tenoxvga/README.md

 ![TT HIGH on LCD](tthigh.jpg)

 The adapter plugs in directly to the Atari TT monitor port and switches the computer in to TT-HIGH mode.
 Just connect your standard LCD panel or CRT monitor, no drivers, configuration changes or opening the case / soldering required.
 TenoxVGA requires a 12V external power supply to operate.
 It is possible to draw power from TT internal PSU by using Y splitter cable for HDD power.
-Also the device plugs directly to Atari TT video port which requires some additional space on back of the computer.

 ![TenoxVGA](tenoxvga1.jpg)